MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: Discussion

 \section{Discussion}

-Overall, the results from Figure \ref{fig:baseline_results} depict a consistent improvement for all tested LLMs in QA and KG-RAG settings; for detailed results refer to Table \ref{tab:baseline_results} in Appendix \ref{appx:baseline_numerical_vals}.
+Overall, the results from Figure \ref{fig:baseline_results} and Tables \ref{tab:results_nli_aggregated}, \ref{tab:results_vectara} depict a consistent improvement in a KG-RAG for all tested LLMs over QA; for detailed results of semantic similarity over domains refer to Appendix \ref{appx:sem_sim_fine_grained}.
 Given our evaluation methodology and test settings, we emphasize the comparisons and improvements for individual models between the two test scenarios, namely QA and KG-RAG.
 Therefore, we do not compare results across the models primarily due to varied parameter counts, and closed-source development of Gemini and GPT models.
 While scoping into specific domains in Table \ref{tab:baseline_results_domain}, we see that the performance fluctuates, although the foundational benchmarks \textit{SimpleQA}, \textit{HaluEval}, \textit{Defan} and \textit{Shroom2024} contain approximately 95\% of all data points for which we see consistent improvements on a per-model basis.
 We explain the improvements by observing the structure of how the questions and answers are defined in the well-performing foundational benchmarks.
 In a general case, as the Table \ref{tab:baseline_results_domain} depicts the best-performing subsets, such as Defan, SimpleQA, HaluEval and Shroom2024, define the question explicitly and unambiguously with a single entity answer.
 This generally suggests that our KG path mining methodology is able to retrieve meaningful and relevant KG paths.
 Further sections scope into performance analysis for \textit{TruthfulQA}, \textit{Halubench} and \textit{Felm} subsets.
 We supply some example problematic data points in Appendix \ref{appx:problematic_datapoints}.
+Table \ref{tab:iaa} reports approximately 11\% false positives which indicates levels of noise although this is still comparable and exceeds other QA datasets where upon analysis the noise ranges in 20-30\% \citep{iqbal-etal-2024-openfactcheck}.